dequelabs/attest-release-scripts/README.md

   image's version number and $CIRCLE_BRANCH to derive which ECR to push to.

-  Will append a "-production" suffix to production (master branch) images.
+  If $PROD_ECR is not set, will push to the $DEV_ECR and append a "-production" suffix to the image.
+This functionality will be removed once all services are setup to deploy to their production ECRs.

   Options
     --dockerfile=[path]    Path to the Dockerfile (defaults to ".")